 It’s usually not a good idea to drink Scotch before noon.
-But we’re in Edinburgh and the Whisky Master Class starts at 10AM…so we’re happily committed.
+But we’re in Edinburgh, motoring through Britain, and the Whisky Master Class starts at 10AM…so we’re happily committed.
 The Scotch Whisky Experience is one of the top tourist draws in this historic city, especially since it’s located at the beginning of the Royal Mile, at the foot of Edinburgh Castle.
 It includes a Disney-like ride in huge barrels that winds through the distillation and maturation process, a visit to the biggest whisky collection in the world and a presentation by Max, our guide, on the varied and distinct aromas found in different Scotches.
-At the end we had a chance to sample four wee drams (all quite distinct) of the complex elixir that made Scotland famous.
+At the end, we had a chance to sample four wee drams (all quite distinct) of the complex elixir that made Scotland famous.

 On the way to Liverpool

-Our British adventure started with a flight to London, a rental car (remember, keep left!) and a pleasant drive through the English countryside to Liverpool.
+Our adventure motoring through Britain started with a flight to London, a rental car (remember, keep left!) and a pleasant drive through the English countryside to Liverpool.
 This seaport city of a half million, located on the Mersey River Estuary, was a major port of departure for Irish and English emigrants in the 19th century.
 It was home to both Cunard and its rival, White Star Line, and the port of registry for the liners Titanic, Lusitania and Queen Mary.

 That remarkable nautical history is recounted in the extensive Merseyside Maritime Museum on Albert Dock with many displays about the ill-fated Titanic and its connection to Liverpool (many crewmembers were Liverpudlians).
 There’s even a Titanic lifejacket and some crockery that was brought up from the wreck.
 Lesser known but equally interesting is the floor dedicated to Lusitania, the giant Cunard liner (once the world’s biggest passenger ship) that was torpedoed off the coast of Ireland by a German submarine in 1915.
 Almost 1200 lives were lost.